 Whereas the ‘trust’ is not a legal entity, but rather a ‘trust deed’, the Foundation is a (self-owning) corporate entity, without any share capital or shareholders.

-Its self-owning character makes it an ideal vehicle to start an NGO (or non-profit organisation), but also to use it as a holding company.
+Its self-owning character makes it an ideal vehicle to start an NGO (or non-profit organization), but also to use it as a holding company.

-The Dutch Foundation can own assets, a bank account, and even decide to perform profitable, and/or non-profitable activities (for which different tax treatments apply).
+The Dutch Foundation can own assets, a bank account, and even decide to perform profitably, and/or non-profitable activities (for which different tax treatments apply).

 Dutch case law has established that a Dutch Foundation will not be subject to corporate income tax/VAT in situations where they are considered to be solely a holding foundation.
 Itself may not make any profit, or at least not more than €15.000 EUR per year.

-In case you like to compare the Dutch Foundation with other Dutch business forms, take a look at this article.
+In case you want to compare the Dutch Foundation with other Dutch business forms, take a look at this article.